 In the summer term each child's level of development is assessed against the 17 Early Learning Goals.
-It will be indicated whether children are meeting expected levels of development, exceeding expected levels, or not yet reaching expected levels ('emerging').
+It will be indicated whether children are meeting expected levels of development, exceeding expected levels, or not yet reaching expected levels emerging.

-Moderation of our judgements are made in May /June with two link moderators trained by the Borough of Poole.
+Moderation of our judgements is made in May /June with two link moderators trained by the Borough of Poole.
 The data is sent to the Borough to collate and analyse.

 Parents are given Annual reports that share whether children are meeting expected levels of development.
-Parents can feedback on the report by adding a personal comment if they so wish.